crischoo8/cafeAulsfm/README.md

 ### Wireframes

-For our wireframe, we utilized Figma to design the prototype pages and components for our app.
-You can access the wireframe [here](https://www.figma.com/file/Qkiylh7e1DekvwvoxJp8gu/NextFit?type=design&node-id=0-1&mode=design&t=hd8P5ZsuyJFlq9M3-0).
+For our wireframe, we utilized ???? to design the prototype pages and components for our app.

 ### User Stories

-- As a fashion-conscious individual looking to minimize clothing expenses, I require an app that helps me manage and maximize my existing wardrobe by generating diverse outfit combinations from my current clothing pieces and accessories
+- As a fan with fandom fatigue, I require an app that will let me have a peaceful space to express myself with minimal noise from other people

-- As a fashion enthusiast committed to reducing the environmental impact of fast fashion, I seek an app that tracks the frequency of clothing item usage and reminds me to donate rarely worn pieces
+- As a fan with fandom fatigue but still wants to keep up with updates on my idols, I seek an app that can help me organise the various fan content available

-- As a fashion-conscious individual with limited closet space, I need an app to efficiently organise my clothes and accessories, making them easily accessible and well-structured

-You can access our Trello board [here](https://trello.com/b/rpCIwS72/nextfit).
+You can access the Trello board [here](https://trello.com/b/JFeKxIJg/caf%C3%A9-au-lsfm).

 ### Pitch Deck